A threshold crossed this month. A number to blame for the stamina reduction, typed letter reversing, and creaky joints. An excuse.

 The immediate obvious difference was the visitor numbers.
 Advance ticket sales only maybe, and twice the entry charge, but a steady stream of cars driving into the grassy meadow (lacking any floral diversity, interestingly), due North of the house, and many stewards guiding visitors to the garden entrance.
 But what of first impressions?

 A lovely house, but do the bronze dogs, apparently found in the Marche aux Puces de Saint-Ouen Parisian flea market, add or detract from the view?
-Or indeed the cars, but I guess garages weren’t planned for such establishments…
+A personal response I guess.

 Where to go first?
 This is a vast site of 70 acres, with multiple areas, so we aimed to finish near the tea barn, and headed for some of the more formal parts of the garden first.
 But not before the very special treat of having a close encounter with a hare…